 A person is not eligible for appointment and shall not be appointed to or hold office as a Trustee —

-(a) if he is bankrupt;

-(b) if within 6 years he has as a bankrupt debtor taken advantage of protection or relief under any law for the protection of bankrupt debtors;
+(a) if the person is, or has at any time within the previous 6 years been, according to the Interpretation Act 1984 section 13D, a bankrupt or a person whose affairs are under insolvency laws; or

+(b) if at any time that was within the previous 6 years and was before this section was amended by the Acts Amendment (Bankruptcy) Act 2009 section 10 the person was ineligible under paragraph (b) of this section as in force before the amendment; or

-(c) if through mental or physical infirmity or illness he would, if appointed, be unable satisfactorily to carry out the duties of office;
+(c) if through mental or physical infirmity or illness he would, if appointed, be unable satisfactorily to carry out the duties of office; or

 (d) if he has been convicted of an indictable offence, or other offence which in the opinion of the Governor is of so serious a nature as to render him unsuitable for appointment.

+[Section 13 amended by No. 18 of 2009 s.
+10(2).]

 14. Tenure of offices of Trustees

 (1) Subject to this Act every Trustee shall hold office for a period of 3 years from the date of his appointment, unless he dies, resigns or is removed from office, in any of which events a successor shall be appointed by the Governor for the unexpired period of the term of office of the Trustee who has died, resigned or been removed from office.

-(2) The Governor may at any time accept the resignation of any Trustee and may remove any Trustee from office who becomes bankrupt or commits an indictable offence, or has, in the opinion of the Governor, become unfit or unsuitable to continue as a Trustee because of mental or physical infirmity or illness, or of neglect of duty as a Trustee, or of misbehaviour whether in his capacity as a Trustee or otherwise.
+(2) The Governor may at any time accept the resignation of any Trustee and may remove any Trustee from office who would be ineligible under section 13(a) or (b) for appointment or commits an indictable offence, or has, in the opinion of the Governor, become unfit or unsuitable to continue as a Trustee because of mental or physical infirmity or illness, or of neglect of duty as a Trustee, or of misbehaviour whether in his capacity as a Trustee or otherwise.

+[Section 14 amended by No. 18 of 2009 s.
+10(3).]

 14A.
 Recovery of proceeds

 Any moneys payable to the Trust pursuant to the provisions of this Act, as well as the costs of proceedings for the recovery of those moneys, may be sued for and recovered by action at the suit of the Trust in a court of competent jurisdiction, and any such action may be taken without prejudicing the liability of any person, racing or other club, association or body to penalty under this Act.